Quezon City: Contemporary

 Beginning March 15, 2020, Quezon City was placed under community quarantine, which were introduced due to the COVID-19 pandemic in the country.
 The strictest quarantine was the enhanced community quarantine in 2020 and 2021, in response to the then-ongoing pandemic in the city, which has infected more than 100,000 of the city's residents with more than 1,200 deaths.
 The quarantine was later downgraded to the alert level system (ALS) in 2021 until the state of public health emergency was lifted by President Bongbong Marcos on July 21, 2023.

 In the afternoon of June 15, 2025, 61-year-old civil servant Mauricio "Morie" Pulhin, the Technical Staff director of the House Ways and Means Committee, was attending his daughter's birthday party in a gated subdivision in Barangay Commonwealth when two motorcycle-riding assailants entered the venue and fatally shot him at close range.
 Police officials noted that based on evidence, the shooting was carefully planned out by the assailants.
 House Speaker Martin Romualdez issued a statement the next day denouncing the "brutal act of violence in the strongest possible terms" and called on the Philippine National Police (PNP) and the National Bureau of Investigation (NBI) to conduct a thorough and impartial investigation.

+On May 28, 2026, Quezon City was selected to host the Palarong Pambansa (National Games) in 2027.
+It last hosted the event in 1966.